-Loeys-Dietz syndrome type I is characterized by enlargement of the aorta, which is the large blood vessel that distributes blood from the heart to the rest of the body.
+Loeys-Dietz syndrome is characterized by enlargement of the aorta, which is the large blood vessel that distributes blood from the heart to the rest of the body.
 The aorta can weaken and stretch, causing a bulge in the blood vessel wall (an aneurysm).
 Stretching of the aorta may also lead to a sudden tearing of the layers in the aorta wall (aortic dissection).
 People with Loeys-Dietz syndrome can also have aneurysms or dissections in arteries throughout the body and have arteries with abnormal twists and turns (arterial tortuosity).

-Mutations in the TGFBR1 and TGFBR2 genes result in the production of nonfunctional TGF-β receptor proteins.
-Although these receptors are nonfunctional, cell signaling still occurs at an even greater frequency than normal, indicating that other, unknown mechanisms compensate for the lack of receptor activity.
-The overactive signaling disrupts the development of connective tissue, the extracellular matrix, and various body systems, leading to the varied signs and symptoms of Loeys-Dietz syndrome types I and II.
+Mutations in the TGFBR1, TGFBR2, TGFB2, and SMAD3 genes result in the production of proteins with little or no function.
+Even though these proteins have severely reduced function, cell signaling occurs at an even greater intensity than normal.
+Researchers speculate that the activity of proteins in this signaling pathway is increased to compensate for the protein whose function is reduced; however, the exact mechanism responsible for the increase in signaling is unclear.
+The overactive signaling pathway disrupts the development of connective tissue, the extracellular matrix, and various body systems, leading to the varied signs and symptoms of Loeys-Dietz syndrome.

 In about 75 percent of cases, this disorder results from a new gene mutation and occurs in people with no history of the disorder in their family.
 In other cases, an affected person inherits the mutation from one affected parent.

 These resources address the diagnosis or management of Loeys-Dietz syndrome: